Kalecia24824/Portfolio/Web-Programming/HTML/README.md

 ## Folder Directory:
-Here is the folder list for each project:

 ### Beginner:
-The Beginner folder has all the projects that are based on starting concepts including text, headings and etc.
+The Beginner folder has all the projects I make on the beginner level.

 To view all the Beginner Projects, you can click here:
 [Beginner Folder](/HTML/Beginner/)

 ### Intermediate:
-The Intermediate folder has projects that are based on concepts such as tables, lists and links.
+The Intermediate folder has all the projects I make on the intermediate level.

 To view all the Intermediate Projects, you can click here:
 [Intermediate Folder](/HTML/Intermediate/)

 ### Professional:
-The Professional folder has projects are based on concepts such as basic articles, navigation pages and single web pages
+The Professional folder has all the projects I make on the professional level.

 To view all the Professional Projects, you can click here:
 [Professional Folder](/HTML/Professional/)